Macadamia tetraphylla: First modern Australian native food crop

 Macadamia tetraphylla was the first Australian native food plant to be grown by non-indigenous Australians as a commercial crop.
 The first commercial plantation of macadamia trees were planted in the early 1880s by Charles Staff at Rous Mill, 12 km southeast of Lismore, New South Wales, consisting of M. tetraphylla.
 Seedlings from the original plantation were used as rootstock for grafted modern varieties well into the 20th century.
 This original plantation was finally cleared and replaced with grafted modern varieties in the 1990s.

 Ironically, even as the macadamia has spread worldwide in commercial agriculture, it is now listed as a vulnerable species in its native Australia due to habitat loss and degradation.
 The loss and impoverishment of its habitat has resulted from clearance of lowland rainforest for agriculture and urban development; invasive weeds; and poorly-designed fire management systems.

-Health claims
+Nutrition

 Like many other nuts, as well as olives, macadamia nuts are high in monounsaturated fatty acids (containing approximately 86%).
 Monounsaturated fatty acids have been linked to reduced cholesterol in the blood.

-The FDA has approved for manufacturers of macadamia products to use this verbiage, “Supportive but not conclusive research shows that eating 1.5 ounces per day of macadamia nuts, as part of a diet low in saturated fat and cholesterol and not resulting in increased intake of saturated fat or calories may reduce the risk of coronary heart disease.
-See nutrition information for fat [and calorie] content.”
-It is important to note that this is a "qualified health claim" and not meeting the rigorous standard of "significant scientific agreement".
+In 2017, the U.S. Food and Drug Administration (FDA) approved the following "qualified" health claim for manufacturers of macadamia products to cite, acknowledging that it was not an "authorized" FDA health claim (normally backed by widespread scientific consensus):Supportive but not conclusive research shows that eating 1.5 ounces per day of macadamia nuts, as part of a diet low in saturated fat and cholesterol and not resulting in increased intake of saturated fat or calories may reduce the risk of coronary heart disease.